 - 1 teaspoon dried thyme

 - Pour marinara into your slow cooker, cover, and set heat to LOW.

 - In a large bowl, combine all remaining ingredients until thoroughly mixed.
-I prefer to use a stand mixer, but it can be done by hand.

 - Form meatballs that are approximately the size of golf balls.